 PSP is characterized by a variety of symptoms, not all of which everyone has.
-Balance, memory issues, apathy, losing executive function, and losing the ability to multitask are all symptoms of the rare disease.
+Balance, memory issues, apathy, losing executive function and losing the ability to multitask can all be symptoms of the rare disease.

 Larry was initially relieved to hear the doctors tell his wife, “If you eat well and exercise, you’ll do well,” but he realized upon going home that night that, “what the doctor really meant is that she’ll still get worse.”
-After doing his own research and asking the doctor for a more realistic prognosis, he finally came to terms with what was to come: Rachel would soon be chairbound, her apathy would get worse, and she would lose her ability to swallow.
+After doing his own research and asking the doctor for a more realistic prognosis, he finally came to terms with what was to come: Rachel would soon lose the ability to walk, her apathy would get worse and she would lose her ability to swallow.
 With no cure for PSP, only treatments to help some of the symptoms, it was a difficult pill to swallow.

 However, receiving a diagnosis “helped to know that something was going on.”
 Before the diagnosis, he and his kids had been frustrated with some of her behaviors.
 While she’d become more apathetic in her conversations, she’d also become more controlling in her actions.
 With teenage children, it had been a struggle and caused a rift.

 But after receiving the diagnosis, Larry gathered with his kids, and they decided they must forgive.
 There was something bigger at play.